Can the MCT Oil in Tanasi Products Cause Stomach Pain?

 MCT Oil Dosage Instructions

 As previously mentioned, consuming too much MCT oil can cause stomach pain or discomfort.
-More importantly, as a saturated fat, MCT oil can lead to an increase in cholesterol and/or weight gain.
+More importantly, as a saturated fat, MCT oil may lead to an increase in cholesterol and/or weight gain.
 This is more common when consumed in large doses for an extended period.
-As such, it is important that you use the right dosage amount.
-This will ensure you enjoy all of its benefits without any unwanted effects.

 One of the best ways for you to know how much MCT oil is right for you when starting out is to pay close attention to how your body reacts after each dose.
-Start with a low dosage amount and then increase it gradually, as your body gets used to it.
+Start with a low dosage amount and then increase it gradually, as you speak with your doctor about any major changes in your health routine.

-The use of MCT oil is growing in popularity as more and more people learn about its many health benefits.
+The use of MCT oil is growing in popularity as more and more people learn about its potential benefits.
 It’s true, the use of this supplement does not cause any severe side effects.
-However, most new users normally experience stomach pain after consuming the MCT oil.
+However, most new users normally experience stomach pain after consuming MCT oil.

 Fortunately, you can avoid any cases of stomach discomfort by following the above-mentioned tips on the consumption of MCT oil.
 Avoid ingesting MCT oil on an empty stomach, and always ensure that you do not exceed the recommended dosage amount.